QuantEcon/lecture-source-py/source/rst/rational_expectations.rst

 #. finding the Euler equation of the representative firm and

-#. substituting into it the expression :math:`Y_t = n y_t` that "makes the representative firm be representative"
+#. substituting into it the expression :math:`Y_t = n y_t` that "makes the representative firm be representative".

-If it is appropriate to apply the same terminal conditions for these two difference equations, which it is, then we have verified that a solution of the planning problem is also a rational expectations equilibrium quantity sequence
+If it is appropriate to apply the same terminal conditions for these two difference equations, which it is, then we have verified that a solution of the planning problem is also a rational expectations equilibrium quantity sequence.

 ..
-Setting :math:`y_t = Y_t` in equation :eq:`ree_comp7` amounts to dropping equation :eq:`ree_hlom` and instead solving for the coefficients :math:`\kappa_0, \kappa_1` that make :math:`y_t = Y_t` true and that jointly solve equations :eq:`ree_hlom` and :eq:`ree_comp7`
+Setting :math:`y_t = Y_t` in equation :eq:`ree_comp7` amounts to dropping equation :eq:`ree_hlom` and instead solving for the coefficients :math:`\kappa_0, \kappa_1` that make :math:`y_t = Y_t` true and that jointly solve equations :eq:`ree_hlom` and :eq:`ree_comp7`.

 It follows that for this example we can compute equilibrium quantities by forming the optimal linear regulator problem corresponding to the Bellman equation :eq:`comp12`.